 Every user must be registered in the User Profile Database as a member of at least one project.
+(If your system does not use projects or if a user is not affiliated with any project, CONFIG_USERS assigns the user to the DEFAULT project.
+This project is automatically created upon SAD initialization.)
 During a terminal session, a user must be associated with a project ID.
 At login, the project ID may be supplied by the user or by the PRIMOS internal login program.
 The program obtains it from the User Profile Database.